Holden Commodore: VR (1993–1995)

 The 1993 VR Commodore represented a major facelift of the second generation architecture leaving only the doors and roof untouched.
 Approximately 80 percent of car was new in comparison to the preceding model.
-Exterior changes brought an overall smoother body, semicircular wheel arches and the "twin-kidney" grille—a Commodore styling trait which remained until the VY model of 2002 and remains a permanent staple on the HSV variants to this day.
+Exterior changes brought an overall smoother body, semicircular wheel arches and the "twin-kidney" grille—a Commodore styling trait which remained until the VX and VU Commodore model ended production in 2003.

 The rear-end treatment saw raised tail lights, implemented for safety reasons, and a driver's side airbag was introduced as an option: a first for an Australian-built car.
 Other safety features such as anti-lock brakes and independent rear suspension were only available with the new electronic GM 4L60-E automatic transmission.
 Along with a driver's airbag and cruise control, these features were packaged into a new Acclaim specification level: a family-oriented safety spec above the entry-level Executive.
 Holden's strong focus on safety can be seen in the Used Car Safety Ratings.
 The findings show that in an accident, VN/VP Commodores provide a "worse than average" level of occupant protection.
 However, the updated VR/VS models were found to provide a "better than average" level of safety protection.
 Holden issued a Series II revision in September 1994 bringing audible warning chimes for the handbrake and fuel level among other changes.

 The latest revision of the Buick 3.8-litre V6 engine was fitted to the VR Commodore, featuring rolling-element bearings in the valve rocker arms and increased compression ratios.
 These changes combined to deliver an increase in power to 130 kW and further improvement in noise, vibration, and harshness levels.
 Wheels magazine awarded the VR Commodore Car of the Year in 1993.